csabee/getting_and_cleaning_data/CodeBook.md

 * Two parts: processing test and train data.
 * Merge data sets.
 * Write the merged data set to a tidy data file.
+* Data file can be found as: tidy_data.txt